orcada-io/guides/website/docs/stake-pool/introduction.md

 # Introduction

-This document provides a step-by-step guide to provisioning a bare-metal Cardano node server.
+This Stake Pool tutorial provides a step-by-step guide to building and operating a Cardano Stake Pool.

-### Prerequisites

-- 1 @ Synology Diskstation DS720+
-- 1 @ Micro SD Card (minimum 8GB)
-- 1 @ Raspberry Pi 4 Model B 8GB
+1. How to provision a bare-metal server
+2. How to setup a Cardano node
+3. How to configure a Cardano **Relay** node
+4. How to configure a Cardano **Core** node
+5. How to configure a Cardano **Cold** node